ccUnity3d/Brainztorm-docs/manual/asset_bundles/index.rst

 The Brainztorm Asset Bundles module is designed to help you with this issue leveraging `Unity AssetBundles`_ functionality.

+The proposed workflow to work with Asset Bundles is as follows:

+1. Build your Asset Bundles as usual like described in `Building AssetBundles`_ guide.
+2. Upload your Asset Bundles to a Git repository provider like GitHub, Bitbucket or GitLab.
+3. Configure a Webhook in your Git repository to point to a Brainztorm backend.

 *******
 Content
 *******